FENG SHUI and FINE

 paintings featuring snow scenes with running water framed in dark wood

-frames on one side of the stove and a small fountain beneath the
+frames on one side of the stove (left of the wood rack) and a small fountain beneath the

 paintings.
 I had round, black enamel pans full of water on top of the stove